Nyalab/SongsOfQuantum/README.md

 --------
 - Moving, Attacking with units
 - Picking units by clicking them
+- Mining asteroids
 - Creating units from buildings
-- Mining asteroids
+- Creating buildings with units
 - Map loading

 What to do?